This is a live blog of everything Sydney Spectaculars relating to COVID-19. Here are the headlines though:

 NEW RESTRICTIONS & HEALTH ADVICE ANNOUNCED FOR NYE

-The New South Wales Government has today outlined arrangements for a COVID-Safe Sydney New Year’s Eve 2020 & updated it’s advice on COVID-Safe restrictions for the Northern Beaches and Greater Sydney.
+The New South Wales (NSW) Government has today outlined arrangements for a COVID-Safe Sydney New Year’s Eve 2020 & updated it’s advice on COVID-Safe restrictions for the Northern Beaches and Greater Sydney.
+They also recommend people who have made a restaurant etc. booking to download the Service NSW smartphone application.
 You can read more here.

 24TH OF DECEMBER 2020: